OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 *   Indemnification If you use the Platform in a way that results in damage to us, you will need to take responsibility for that.

 *   Data protection, privacy and cookies It is really important to us that you understand how we use your personal information.
 All information is collected, stored and used in accordance with our Privacy Policy, so please make sure that you read and understand that policy.
 Like most other websites, we also use cookies to help us analyze how people use SoundCloud, so that we can keep improving our service.
 Our use of cookies is explained in our Cookies Policy.
-Please note: if you choose not to disable cookies within your browser, you will be indicating your consent to our use of cookies as described in our Cookies Policy, so please make sure that you read the policy carefully.

 *   Meetups This section deals with SoundCloud® meetups and explains that these are not “official’ SoundCloud events, so we cannot be responsible for anything that happens at meetups.